Nuthouse01/PMX-VMD-Scripting-Tools/mmd_scripting/scratch_stuff/README_handy_tools.txt

 prompting you for the values.

-*DO NOT MOVE THE FILES*
+*DO NOT MOVE THE FILES* (unless you really know what you're doing) Just double-click to execute them where they are.
-I know the error says "all my stuff needs to be together in the same folder" its just because i'm too lazy to change it.
-The handy_tools stuff is designed to be ran from right here.
-Double-click it or execute it on command line.